-In the ODM categorical or ordinal variables are stored in the same table as continuous valued 'real' variables through a numerical encoding of the categorical data value as a 'real' data value.
+In ODM, categorical or ordinal variables are stored in the same table as continuous valued 'real' variables through a numerical encoding of the categorical data value as a 'real' data value.
 The Categories table then associates, for each variable, a data value with an associated category description.
 This is a somewhat cumbersome construct because real valued quantities are being used as database keys.
 We do not see this as a significant shortcoming though, because typically, in our judgment, only a small fraction of hydrologic observations will be categorical.
-An alternative approach could have been to have a separate DataValues table for categorical data values.
 The Categories table stores the categories associated with categorical data values.
-If a Variable has a DataType that is "Categorical" then the VariableID must match one or more VariableIDs in Categories that define the mapping between DataValues and Categories.
+If a Variable has a DataType that is "Categorical" then the VariableID must match one or more VariableIDs in Categories table define the mapping between DataValues and Categories.
 The CategoryDescription field in the Categories table defines the category.